German Shepherd dog fatally shot by Bay St. Louis police, chief says

-Officers with Bay St. Louis police fatally shot an at-large German Shepherd Saturday night, Chief Gary Ponthieux said.
+Officers with Bay St. Louis police fatally shot a German Shepherd on Saturday night, Chief Gary Ponthieux said.

-Around 7:30 p.m.
-Saturday, officers responded to the 600 block of Spanish Acres Drive in response to three separate 911 calls reporting two large German Shepherd dogs at large.
+Around 7:30 p.m., officers responded to the 600 block of Spanish Acres Drive in response to three separate 911 calls reporting two large German Shepherd dogs on the loose.
 Ponthieux said the callers reported that the dogs were being aggressive toward other animals and residents in the area.

 Police officers and an on-call Animal Control officer responded to the scene and observed both dogs displaying signs of aggression by charging at the officers, Ponthieux said.